Karolína Plíšková: 2020: Mixed results

-2021: Resurgence: Wimbledon final, WTA 1000 finals and return to top 3
+2021: Wimbledon final, fifth consecutive WTA Finals, back to top 3

 Plíšková's first tournament of the year was at Abu Dhabi.
 She defeated lucky loser Despina Papamichail in the first round.
-In the second round, Plíšková was defeated by qualifier and world No. 292 Anastasia Gasanova in straight sets, despite this being Gasanova's first appearance in a WTA main draw.
+In the second round, Plíšková was defeated by qualifier and world No. 292, Anastasia Gasanova, in straight sets, despite this being Gasanova's first appearance in a WTA Tour main draw.
 This was Plíšková's worst defeat by ranking since 2013.

 At the Australian Open warmup tournament, Plíšková received a first-round bye and defeated Elisabetta Cocciaretto in straight sets.
-In the third round, she was defeated by Danielle Collins in straight sets, 7–6, 7–6.
+In the third round, she was defeated by Danielle Collins, 7–6, 7–6.
 At the Australian Open, she defeated Jasmine Paolini in the first round, before avenging defeat against Collins in the second round, to the loss of just nine games across both matches.
 In the third round, she faced Karolína Muchová for the first time since her shock defeat at Wimbledon in 2019.
-Muchová won the first set 7–5, and then Plíšková raced to a 5–0 lead in the second set.
+Muchová won the first set 7–5, and then Plíšková raced to a 5–0 lead in the second.
 Plíšková then lost seven games in a row, being defeated by Muchová in straight sets.
-This extended Plíšková's streak in losing at Grand Slam tournaments before the quarterfinals to seven consecutive Slams.
+This extended Plíšková's streak in losing at Grand Slam tournaments before the quarterfinals to seven consecutive slams.

 At Doha, Plíšková defeated Ons Jabeur in three sets in the second round, before losing to Jessica Pegula.
 At Dubai, she defeated Anastasija Sevastova, before losing again to Pegula.
 At Miami, where she was a defending finalist, she defeated Zheng Saisai, before losing for the third time to Pegula in the third round.
 As a result of her early loss, Plíšková's ranking fell to No. 9 in the world, her lowest ranking since August 2018.

 At the Italian Open, Plíšková saved match points against Jeļena Ostapenko in the quarterfinals to ultimately reach her third straight Italian Open final.
 She lost in the final to reigning French Open champion Iga Świątek, 0–6, 0–6, in the most lopsided defeat in a tournament final of her career and the shortest completed final since Istanbul 2009.
 It was also the first double bagel to decide the Rome title, and the most one-sided Italian Open final since 1983.